- Writing Center

 - If the writer is using a lab report, there must be a substantial results, discussion, or conclusion section showcasing the writer trying to "make sense” of the experiment.

 In an academic argument, you must make a claim that a reasonable person could disagree with.
-Your topic must not be a “hot button issue” debated in the public sphere; any essay that offers a particular position on something – your position – and then offers evidence for that position qualifies as an argument.
+Your topic does not have to be a “hot button issue” debated in the public sphere (though it certainly can be); any essay that offers a particular position on something – your position – and then offers evidence for that position qualifies as an argument.

 The Parts of an Argument: